Service Learning

 Housing and Meals

-Students will be housed in shared rooms at a boarding/guest house in Golpark, Kolkata, throughout the duration of their stay.
+Students will be housed in shared rooms at a hotel in Jatin Das Park, Kolkata, throughout the duration of their stay.
 All students will be provided with an orientation dinner on their day of arrival and a farewell dinner on the night before their departure.
 Students will be responsible for purchasing all other meals throughout their stay.

 Financial Information